Purposes and Policy

 The Trust was registered as a charity in 1995 and has been active since 2002.
 We appoint women over the age of 40 who need time in which to start, continue or complete interesting or innovative work in English dealing with any subject whatsoever.

-The Trust is now well established and has hosted an almost uninterrupted series of writers since 2002.
-These have included novelists and short story writers, poets, film and television script writers and producers, a photography journalist, biographers, historians, a garden historian and a literary historian, a yoga practitioner, a fashion writer hat-maker, a theologian and performance artists.
-We collaborate on appointments and funding with the Shakespeare Birthplace Trust and the Royal Shakespeare Company.
+The Trust is now well established and we have hosted an almost uninterrupted series of writers since 2002.
+This has included novelists and short story writers, poets, film and television script writers and producers, photo-journalists, biographers, historians of gardens, street markets, films and medicine, yoga practitioners, hat-makers, theologians and performance artists; we collaborate on appointments and funding with the Shakespeare Birthplace Trust and Coventry University Department of Arts and Humanities.
 (See Residencies)

-The Trust aims to appoint women of originality who may be tired and simply need time and peace.
-After 12 years’ operation, we are confident the Trust is unique, we believe it is needed and we know that the scheme works.
+We aim to appoint women of mature originality who have some sort of need, whether personal or financial, or who may be tired and simply need time and peace.
+We are confident we are unique, we believe we are needed and we know that the scheme works.

 Criteria for appointment to a residency